Lisa is a writer and gardener with extensive knowledge of plants and plant care. Her articles focus on easy-care tips for home gardeners.

 How to Grow Foxgloves

-Foxgloves are pretty hearty, but can sometimes succumb to two issues: Powdery mildew and Crown Rot.
+Foxgloves are pretty hearty, but can sometimes succumb to two issues: powdery mildew and crown rot.
 Both of these issues can be combated simply.
-To prevent powdery mildew, make sure your plants have proper air circulation and that they aren't planted too close together from each other and other plants in your landscape.
+To prevent powdery mildew, make sure your plants have proper air circulation and that they aren't planted too close to each other and other plants in your landscape.
 Second, to prevent crown rot, make sure the soil they are planted in is well-draining.

 Applications in the Garden